joshbegley/nyt-latest/README.md

 `The International Association of Fire Fighters was one of the first unions to endorse Joe Biden in 2020.
 In 2024, its board voted not to endorse at all.`\
 https://nytimes.com/2024/10/03/us/politics/firefighter-union-endorsement.html

-**Orioles' GM Mike Elias knows his club needs change.
+**Orioles GM Mike Elias knows his club needs to change.
 It's just a matter of how much**\
-`Elias said he may have prioritized pitching too much and said he will have to approach the trade deadline differently in future seasons.`\
+`Elias said he might have prioritized pitching too much and will have to approach the trade deadline differently in future seasons.`\
 https://nytimes.com/athletic/5816395/2024/10/03/orioles-mike-elias-season-ending-news-conference/

 **The Briefing: Ferencvaros 1 Tottenham 2: Selection satisfaction, Moore excels, and where should Gray play?**\